yeasin50/AssetsFor_/PC_F/QUiz2/readme.md

 setContentView is use to connect xml file with java file. setContentView also call from onCreate method.
 This is the property of MainAcitivity that extends from AppCompatActivity.
 </br>example:
 as default we have activity_main.xml file.
-In our MainActivity.java we call setContentView(R.layout.activity_main) inside Oncreate.
+In our MainActivity.java we call setContentView(R.layout.activity_main) inside Oncreate state.
 As a result we can manupulate xml file properties through our MainAcitivity.java file.

 This is how it works:
 ~~~